-Serve the pasta in individual plates, topped with freshly grated pepper, crumbled fried sage leaves, and vegan parmesan cheese (here I used a combination on shaved walnuts and nutritional yeast – but you can use parmesan or pecorino if you are not vegan).
+Serve the pasta on individual plates, topped with freshly grated pepper, crumbled fried sage leaves, and vegan parmesan cheese (here, I used a combination of shaved walnuts and nutritional yeast – but you can use parmesan or pecorino if you are not vegan).

 Can I meal prep this butternut squash pasta?

 I wouldn’t meal prep the pasta, as it tends to get a bit soggy after a day or two in the fridge, especially with this type of sauce.
 But you can easily meal prep the butternut squash sauce ahead of time.

 Simply follow the instructions to prepare the butternut squash sauce, then let it cool slightly before storing it in airtight containers.

 You can then keep it in the fridge for up to 3 days.
 Or freeze it for up to 1-2 months in the refrigerator.
 By meal prepping the sauce, you can cut down your dinner time from 30 minutes to just 15 minutes (the time to cook your pasta noodles and toss them in the sauce).

 If you decide to meal prep the sauce ahead of time, use these tips to reheat it: